-After each EMIS processing, ODE releases data verification reports to the ITCs, which then make these verification reports accessible to the school districts.
+After each EMIS processing, ODE releases data verification reports that are accessible to the school districts.
 The data verification reports are tools which the school districts, and ITCs, can use to ensure that data have been reported accurately and completely to the Department of Education.
+These reports may include one or more of the following in any particular reporting period: